How Long After Getting A Tattoo Can You Shower – Bathing With New Ink

 This period of two weeks after the tattoo is referred to as the ‘Healing Phase’ and does exactly what it says.
 Taking proper care of your tattoo is also essential because it shapes the way your tattoo is going to look in the future, and how long it will maintain itself before you have to get it retouched.

-Things like properly moisturizing the area while keeping it clean are some of the basic things that tattoo artists tend to tell the people that they are working on.
+Things like properly moisturizing the area with a product like Hustle Butter and keeping it clean are some of the basic things that tattoo artists tend to tell the people that they are working on.
 However, simple things like taking a shower need to be done with caution, owing to the reaction that tattoos can have with water.

 So What It Is With Tattoos And Water?